 In addition the surface area of the solar modules installed on the hulls and angled toward the horizon is 15 m2.
 This addition allows for an extra yield of 4kWh per day from the illuminated side.

-In accordance with the order by the Fedor Konyukhov Expeditionary Headquarters, special cells on a flexible substrate were manufactured at the “Hevel” Scientific and Technical Centre in St. Petersburg.
+In accordance with the order by the Fedor Konyukhov Expeditionary Headquarters, special cells on a flexible substrate were manufactured at the “Hevel” Scientific and Technical Centre.
 The task of scientists from the scientific and technical centre was to make cells resistant to the corrosive aquatic environment and ultraviolet radiation and with the lowest possible weight.

 The power consumption of the two electric motors to achieve the designed speed is 1.5kW requiring a supply of 36 kWh to run 24 hours.
 In addition a battery capacity of 60 kWh allows for the motors to operate continuously for 40 hours, which will alleviate the negative impact of cloudy weather and cloud cover.
 On the other hand in ideal conditions the motors will be able to be run at increased power.